 - Move Any Opponent Back 1 Space

-Bo-ring!
-It’s pretty obvious the cards were an afterthought.
-I really don’t think it would’ve have taken them long to come up with something more interesting.
-I mean, the outcome of the game is almost completely random as it is, so there’s obviously no need to be concerned about balance.
-Why not just make the cards totally nuts?
+So yeah, these cards were an afterthought.
+I really don’t think it would’ve have taken them long to come up with something more interesting, seeing as the outcome of the game is almost completely random as it is.
+Why not just go all-out and make the cards totally nuts?

 - Smile A Crooked Smile; Masturbate Furiously; Lose A Turn

 - Push Mangled Babydoll Around In Stroller

 - Shriek Ethnic Slurs Instead Of Rolling Die

 - Bite Into Tongue & Dribble Blood All Over Board

 - No!
 No!
 No!
 No!
 No!
 No!
 No!
 No!
 No!
 No!
 No!

 - Move Ahead 7 spaces, Then Back 3 Spaces, Then Ahead 2, Then Back 12.
 Now Let Out A Howl And Dramatically Sweep The Board Off The Table.
 Now Drop Your Pants.
 Now Take Out The Knife…

 WHAT ARE THE PLAYER TOKENS LIKE?
 IS ONE OF THEM A SHOE?
 IN MONOPOLY I ALWAYS BE THE SHOE.